The Jungle: Plot summary

-Jurgis Rudkus marries his sweetheart, Ona Lukoszaite, in a joyous traditional Lithuanian wedding feast.
+Jurgis Rudkus marries his sweetheart, Ona Lukoszaite, in a traditional Lithuanian wedding feast.
 They and their extended family have recently immigrated to Chicago due to financial hardship in Lithuania, then part of the Russian Empire.
 They have heard that America offers freedom and higher wages and have come to pursue the American Dream.

 Despite having lost much of their savings being conned on the trip to Chicago, and then having to pay for the wedding—and despite the disappointment of arriving at a crowded boarding house—Jurgis is initially optimistic about his prospects in Chicago.
 Young and strong, he believes that he is immune to the misfortunes that have befallen others in the crowd.
 He is swiftly hired by a meatpacking factory; he marvels at its efficiency, even while witnessing the cruel treatment of the animals.

 The women of the family answer an ad for a four-room house.
 Ona, who came from an educated background, figures that they could easily afford it with the jobs that Jurgis, proud Marija, and ambitious Jonas have gotten.
 While they discover at the showing that the neighborhood is unkempt and the house doesn't live up to the advertisement, they are taken in by the slickness and fluent Lithuanian of the real estate agent and sign a contract for the house.

 However, with the help of an old Lithuanian neighbor, they discover several unexpected expenses in the contract that they must pay every month on time, or else face eviction—the fate of most home buyers in the neighborhood.
 To meet these costs, Ona and thirteen-year-old Stanislovas (whom the family had wished to send to school) must take up work as well.

 While sickness befalls them often, they cannot afford not to work.
 That winter, Jurgis's father, weakened by exposure to chemicals and the elements at his job, dies of illness.

 Some levity is brought to their lives by the arrival of a musician, named Tamoszius, who courts Marija, and the birth of Jurgis and Ona's first child.
 However, this happiness is tempered when Ona must return to work one week after giving birth, and Marija is laid off in a seasonal cutback.
 Jurgis attends union meetings passionately; he realizes that he had been taken in by a vote-buying scheme when he was new to Chicago, learns that the meat factories deliberately use diseased meat, and furthermore that workers frequently come down with ailments related to their dangerous and unsanitary work.

 Work becomes more demanding as wages fall; the working members of the family suffer a series of injuries.
 Amid this hardship, Jonas deserts the family, leaving them no choice but to send two children to work as newspaper boys.
 The youngest child, a handicapped toddler, dies of food poisoning; only his mother grieves his death.